KitClement/wca-documents/wca-regulations-2013.md

     - 3l1) All logos must not be physically detachable from the sticker or tile it is on.
     - 3l2) Colourless engravings (max.
 1 per face) are not considered logos.
     - 3l3) Exception: Two logos are permitted on the Square-1, as long as they are both located on the equatorial parts of the right and left faces.
-    - 3l4) Exception: No logos are permitted on the 2x2x2 cube, Pyraminx, and Clock.
+    - 3l4) Exception: No logos are permitted on the 2x2x2 cube and Pyraminx.
 - 3m) All brands of puzzles and puzzle parts are permitted, as long as the puzzles comply with all WCA Regulations.